FilenCloudDienste/filen-cli/README.md

 Invoke `filen mount` to mount a virtual drive that mirrors your Filen Drive.
 The default mount point is `X:` (Windows) / `/tmp/filen` (UNIX).

+On Windows, [WinFSP](https://winfsp.dev/rel) needs to be installed.
+On Linux, [FUSE](https://github.com/libfuse/libfuse) 3 needs to be installed.

 For more information, see also [FilenCloudDienste/filen-virtual-drive](https://github.com/FilenCloudDienste/filen-virtual-drive).